 Personally Served With Citation In Texas

-So what does all this mean in our context?
-In short, this typically means that if an obligor parent lives outside of Texas and receives a copy of the petition and citation in Texas, then a Texas Court has personal jurisdiction over the obligor parent.
+In this context, personal service with a citation requires serving the obligor parent with a physical copy of a motion for enforcement and accompanying citation in Texas.
 Texas Courts have noted that “The focus in determining whether personal jurisdiction exists is on the contacts created by the actions of the party sued rather than contacts created by the person bringing suit.”
-You should consult with a lawyer to determine whether or not a Texas Court will have jurisdiction over an obligor parent living out of state.

 Individual Submits to Jurisdiction in Texas

-What does it mean to reside with a child in Texas?
-This requirement is pretty much self -explanatory.
-It means that if a parent lives with their child in Texas, a Texas court has jurisdiction over a child support enforcement Suit.
-As it relates to our context, this requirement of personal jurisdiction does not extend to out of state parents visiting their children under a visitation agreement.
-An obligor parent that lives out of state and visits their child or children in Texas will not be bound by a Texas Courts jurisdiction.
-You should consult with an attorney to decide whether or not an obligor parent’s visits to Texas constitute personal jurisdiction.
+If a parent lived with their child in Texas, a Texas court has jurisdiction over any corresponding enforcement suit.
+The requirement of personal jurisdiction does not extend to out-of-state parents spending time with their children under a visitation agreement.
+The act of visiting a child will not cause an out-of-state obligor parent to become bound by a Texas court’s jurisdiction.
+One should consult with an attorney to decide whether or not an obligor parent’s visits to Texas constitute personal jurisdiction.

 Individual Resided in Texas and Provided Prenatal Expenses or Support for the Child